Papua New Guinea orders restrictions as COVID-19 numbers climb

-SYDNEY (Reuters) - Papua New Guinea will tighten internal border controls, restrict personal movement, and enforce mask wearing in public from next week, as the country confronts a steep rise in COVID-19 infections.
+SYDNEY (Reuters) - Papua New Guinea will tighten internal border controls, restrict personal movement and enforce mask wearing in public from next week, as it confronts a steep rise in COVID-19 infections.

 The authorities in the Pacific island nation of 9 million people also said they will ban mass gatherings, close schools and may order burials in a “designated mass grave” as part of sweeping measures to slow the spread of the coronavirus.

 PNG has recorded a spike in COVID-19 cases in recent weeks, with hundreds of new daily cases.
-Total cases stand at just under 2,500 and deaths at 31, but health experts believe the true numbers are likely much higher.
+Total cases stand at 2,658 and deaths at 36, but health experts believe the true numbers are likely much higher.

 Neighbouring Australia has pledged 8,000 doses of the AstraZeneca Plc vaccine for PNG health workers, and asked the European Union to release 1 million doses of its supply, as local media reported patients being turned away from overrun hospitals.